nikwit/worldtube-scalar-kerr/basic-tutorial.md

 ninja EvolveWorldtubeCurvedScalarWaveKerrSchild3D -j 32
 ```

-## The launch script
+## The slurm launch template

-First of all, you will need a launch script.
-I have included a sample launch script that should be usable called `launch_template.sh`.
+To run the worldtube executable, you will need a slurm launch template.
+I have included a sample template that should be usable called `launch_template.sh`.
 You will have to adjust these lines for it work:

 ```